 9. Get a healthy amount of sleep

-Studies suggest that lack of sleep and disturbed sleep can lead to a reduction in the amount of dopamine receptacles.
+Studies suggest that lack of sleep and disturbed sleep can lead to a reduction in the number of dopamine receptacles.
 Research has also found that dopamine is necessary for healthy sleep because it has a role in the production of the sleep and relaxation hormone known as melatonin.
 For these reasons, adequate sleep and dopamine levels have a relationship.
 It follows that getting one leads to achieving the other.
 Therefore, you can help your brain get increased dopamine by ensuring that you regularly get a healthy amount of sleep.

 10. Lose that excess weight

-Studies show that obesity is linked to dopamine dysfunction, and that obese people normally have lower amounts of dopamine receptors than normal.
+Studies show that obesity is linked to dopamine dysfunction and that obese people normally have lower amounts of dopamine receptors than normal.
 Some studies have also found that brains of obese people operate in a similar manner to those of drug addicts.
 For these reasons, and because dopamine acts on the pleasure centers in the brain, an obese person is less likely to enjoy life, and to receive pleasure, including getting satisfied with the food that they eat.
 This causes them to overeat.
 It therefore makes sense to work on losing any excess weight.
 This will help you to increase your dopamine levels and improve your overall life.

 11. Have a cold shower